Deta-Cold/delta-firmware/ci/hardware_tests/tpmb/README.md

-# Trezor (one), press my buttons.
+# detahardrd (one), press my buttons.

-A simple hardware testing drone for Trezor One.
+A simple hardware testing drone for detahardrd One.

 ![](demo.gif)